 - VISA MILLE PISTES

-The Visa Mille Pistes had a bit of a hard time competing in tarmac rallies since the car’s four wheel drive system didn’t include a centre differential.
+The Visa Mille Pistes had a bit of a hard time competing in tarmac rallies since the car’s basic four-wheel drive system didn’t include a centre differential.
 However, it felt much more at home on slippery surfaces and was the definitive car to beat in its class.

-All Visa Group B cars were not included into the infamous 1986 Group B ban and were allowed to continue on competing up until the expiration of their respective homologation.
-The Mille Pistes in particular would give the finest crop of Group A cars a run for their money early on.
+All Visa Group B cars were not included into the infamous 1986 Group B ban, which was only for the B/11 & B/12 classes, and were allowed to continue on competing up until the expiration of their respective homologation.
+The Mille Pistes in particular often would give the finest crop of Group A cars a run for their money early on.

 ***This article is only a quick excerpt / please come back later for page expansion***

 (Visa Trophée = T / Visa Chrono = C / Visa Mille Pistes = M)